September 21, 2017

 1996 Oct.
 2-4

 John Stengel, Production Manager of the Ped-O-Jet at Keystone Industries, attends a joint meeting by CDC and WHO to discuss the safety and improvement of jet injectors.
-A CDC expert stated, “Jet injectors, such as Ped-O-Jet, are not particularly easy to contaminate, but once they are contaminated, they can indeed transmit disease” (Fields, 1996).
+At the meeting a CDC expert stated, “Jet injectors, such as Ped-O-Jet, are not particularly easy to contaminate, but once they are contaminated, they can indeed transmit disease” (Fields, 1996).
+Also during the conference participants proffered “Examining ejectates from Ped-O-Jet vaccinations given to new military recruits in the U.S….[as it] would represent best-use circumstances for the jet injector” (Fields, 1996).

 1997 Mar.
 18-19